 The following instances will make you understand how a fund manager decides where to invest:

 Investing in mutual fund schemes managed by expert and well-informed fund managers can be profitable for investors.
 The investment strategies and expertise of these managers drive high returns for the investors.
-However, you must also consider the expense ratio, expertise and experience, the kind of funds they invest in and investment behavior and other factors before choosing your portfolio manager.
+However, you must also consider the expense ratio, expertise and experience, the kind of funds they invest in and investment behaviour and other factors before choosing your portfolio manager.
 Visit Navi Mutual Fund to start investing today!

 *Mutual Fund investments are subject to market risks, read all scheme-related documents carefully.